autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Liquid Newton has fundamental operations for:

 - Transfer: the holder can transfer ownership by sending to another network participant.
-  - Upon receipt of liquid newton the holder becomes a delegator to the associated validator, and has a claim to some staked newton.
+  - Upon receipt of Liquid Newton the holder becomes a delegator to the associated validator, and has a claim to some staked Newton.
 - Redemption by unbonding: the holder can unbond stake from a validator and redeem for Newton stake token at any time subject to the unbonding period set for the chain.
 On unbonding:
   - Liquid Newton is burned for [delegated](/glossary/#delegated) stake unbonding
   - the bonded stake remains locked for the duration of an [unbonding period](/glossary/#unbonding-period) during which it is not transferrable and remains subject to any [slashing penalties](/glossary/#slashing-penalty) applied to the validator in that period.